Describing the Migdal effect with a bremsstrahlung-like process and many-body effects: Electronic excitation in the quantum field theory description

 \subsection{Migdal effect with random phase approximation}

 As illustrated in general expression of the Migdal event rate Eq.~(\ref{eq:eventRate0}), the dielectric function $\epsilon^{-1}\left(\mathbf{k},\omega\right)$ plays the central role in the estimate, accounting for the many-body effects.
-In this paper we calculate the dielectric function with the random phase approximation (RPA), which corresponds to the Lindhard formula:
+In this paper we calculate the dielectric function with the random phase approximation (RPA), which corresponds to the Lindhard formula: \begin{widetext}

-with which the total event rate including the electronic many-body effect is recast as follows,
+with which the total event rate including the electronic many-body effect is recast as follows

 This formula applies for the textbook model for the homogeneous electron gas.
 In crystalline structure the translational symmetry for spacetime reduces to that for the periodic crystal lattice.
-In this case, above expression is rewritten as the following:
+In this case, above expression is rewritten as the following\footnote{{\selectfont For more details of the calculation, see Appendix~\ref{sec:cross_section}}}:

 where the nondimensional factor